aleksandermajos/BIGAI/SCHOOL/BUILD YOUR OWN HEDGE FUND BASED ON AI/README.md

-# BIGAI

-**THIS REPO IS SUPPLEMENT OF ALOHA YT CHANNEL: **https://www.youtube.com/channel/UCLNTRwFXhwYRjva_NffipAA
+# BIGAI_SCHOOL_BUILD YOUR OWN HEDGE FUND BASED ON AI

 *⭐️ Like this repo? please star & consider donating to keep it maintained*

 <a href="https://www.buymeacoffee.com/aleksanderu" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

-**MODULAR FRAMEWORK BASED ON MACHINE LEARNING AND DEEP LEARNING ALGORITHMS CONTAINS FOLLOWING PARTS:
--SCHOOL
--ENGINE
--BUSINESS
-** by Aleksander Majos

 > **BEWARE**: This is a work in progress!
 >